vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 83
 Samkarṣaṇa, Pradyumna and Aniruddha, too, are unconflicting. either
 98\.
 Furthermore, vipratiṣedhat7 may mean "because of conflict with Revelation", on the basis of the citation "failing to find in the four Vedas..." or "because of mutual conflict between the Tanti as themselves".
 The former alternative, incompatibility with Revelation has already been refuted as being without valid basis.
-Mutual conflict between the Pañcarätra Tantras themselves, whose terminological precision has been perfected by the rules of logic governing principal matter, generality, peculiarity, quality and the like, does not exist.
+Mutual conflict between the Pañcarātra Tantras themselves, whose terminological precision has been perfected by the rules of logic governing principal matter, generality, peculiarity, quality and the like, does not exist.
 On the other hand, statements that lack the corroboration of logic can have no cogency; as the maxim says: "A statement must have precision perfected by logic before it can communicate its meaning."
-Consequently, the Author of the Sutras gives the lie to those exegetes who, hy superimposing on the Pañcarätra Tantras (whose validity he strongly affirms as no less than that of the Vedas, in such assertions as "idam mahopanisadam," etc.) the non-existent doctrine of the soul's origination, explain that the sūtra means to reject the Pañcaratra Tantras.
+Consequently, the Author of the Sutras gives the lie to those exegetes who, hy superimposing on the Pañcarātra Tantras (whose validity he strongly affirms as no less than that of the Vedas, in such assertions as "idam mahopanisadam," etc.) the non-existent doctrine of the soul's origination, explain that the sūtra means to reject the Pañcaratra Tantras.
 Enough. of the book!
 99\.
 The meaning of the sutras is this.
 First the Author has set forth that the doctrines of Kapila, Kasyapa, Buddha, Jina and Pasupati, who oppose the Author's own accepted doctrine, are unnatural" because they conflict with Revelation and logic.
-Now, in order to remove the suspicion that the Paficarãtra
+Now, in order to remove the suspicion that the Pancarãtra
 84
 AGAMA PRĀMINYAṀ
 Tantras (which are his own accepted doctine) are equally unnatural with the other doctrines because their usual enumeration on an equal plane with the others has made them closely associated with them in people's thinking, he elicits their validity.
-In the first two sutras the prima-facie case is laid down: the Paficarãtra likewise has no validity, ulpallyasambhavat, i.e., on account of the impossibility of Sarıkarṣaṇa's origination which is taught there.
+In the first two sutras the prima-facie case is laid down: the Pancarãtra likewise has no validity, ulpallyasambhavat, i.e., on account of the impossibility of Sarıkarṣaṇa's origination which is taught there.
 Why should it be impossible?
 Because it cannot be established in either of two possible cases; either the four has are equally sovereign, or else one God exists in four persons; and in either case there is impossibility of origination.
 If they are equally sovereign, they cannot be created because they are equal; if only one being is admitted no origination is possible either, since a distribution within one being of creating and created parts is inconceivable.
 100\.
 Similarly na ca kartuḥ karanam: Pañcarātra has no validity for the further reason that it is impossible that the instrument, sc. the mind called Pradyumna, originates from the agent, sc. the individual soul called Samkarsana, for the hatchet does not originate from Devadatta.
 Or there is this alternative explanation of na ca kartuḥ karanam: and for the further reason that the instrument does not originate from the agent Samkarsana, since according to the text: "From it spring the vital air, the mind and all the senses," it is revealed that all instruments really originate from Brahman.
 101\.
 Then
 AGAMA FRAMANYAM
 85
 follows: vijñānādibhāre va tadapratisedhali.
 By the particle ca this prima-facie case is now reversed.
 What has been said, viz., that there is no validity since in neither case origination of Sankarṣaṇa etc. is possible, is untrue: it is not contradictory that Samkarṣaṇa etc. have originated.
 Indeed, it would be contradictory if they were not oijnanadi.
-Vijñānādi is a dvandva compound: "knowledge and beginning," that means: Brahman; thus mijnānädibhāve means brahmabhave.
+Vijñānādi is a dvandva compound: "knowledge and beginning," that means: Brahman; thus mijnānādibhāve means brahmabhave.
 Inasmuch as they are Brahman (brahmabhave), the origination is not contradictory.
 That is to say by virtue of the fact that the unique Supreme Soul Vasudeva, whose omnipotence is unbounded, enters into them through His māyā, a cause-effect relation is justified.
 The objection that the mind cannot originate from Samkarsana, on the authority of the śruti that the mind originates from Brahman, is invalidated by the fact that he, sc.
-Samkarsana is vijänadi, i.e., Brahman.
+Samkarsana is vijānadi, i.e., Brahman.
 102\.
 Furthermore, what is being said in the argument na ca kartuḥ karanam?
 Is it that the instru ment of a certain action does not originate from the agent of that same action; or that no instrument of any action whatever originates from any agent whatsoever?
 If the first view is taken, we have a conflict with Inference, because the argument contains the fallacy of proving the proved.
 The mind, originating from the agent Samkarsana cannot be the instrument of Samkarsana's action of originating it, since it itself is the object of the action; nor can it be the instrument of the action of being originated, since it itself is the
 86
 AGAMA PRAMANYAN